hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 The sequenced transaction pool suits enterprise environments because it functions like a first-in-first-out (FIFO) queue and processes transactions in the order of submission, regardless of the sender.
 When the pool reaches capacity, the newer transactions are evicted first, reducing the likelihood of a nonce gap and avoiding the need to resubmit older transactions.

-## Dropping transactions when the layered transaction pool is full
+## Drop transactions when the layered transaction pool is full

 When the transaction pool is full, it accepts and retains local transactions in preference to remote transactions.
 If the transaction pool is full of local transactions, Besu drops the oldest local transactions first.
 That is, a full transaction pool continues to accept new local transactions by first dropping remote transactions and then by dropping the oldest local transactions.

-## Replacing transactions with the same sender and nonce
+## Replace transactions with the same sender and nonce

 ### In networks with a base fee and priced gas